 “Each one that dies, a little bit of you goes with them.”

 So when Anne sees Abigail press her shoe into that rabbit, Anne’s demeanor changes.
 She denies Abigail’s help getting out of bed.
 She has a look of disgust as she grabs Abigail’s hair and forces to Abigail to sexually please her.
 Anne has seemingly lost all love and compassion that was alive in her during that somber moment with Abigail earlier in the film.

 It becomes clear that Anne, who is in dire health and has no family, needed the people in her life to keep her going.
-And now that she’s lost both Sarah and Abigail during her final years (in real life she would die just a few years later), her reaction is to go to a dark place and demean someone she once bonded with.
+And now that she’s lost both Sarah and Abigail during her final years (in real life she would pass away just a few years later), her reaction is to go to a dark place and demean someone she once bonded with.

 Thus, the final shot signifies how fragile and vulnerable Anne was throughout the movie.
-Little by little, a little bit of Anne died as the people in her life passed on.
+Little by little, a little bit of Anne passed away as the people in her life passed on.
 So as the images of Anne, her confidant, and her babies fade from the screen, we see Anne’s humanity fading with them.

 In the end, the rabbits didn’t just represent her 17 children—they also symbolized the life Anne had left in her.
 And now that they’re gone, she’s crossed a critical threshold at the end of her life from which she cannot come back.